 In addition to concealing assets, there are many other behaviors that are prohibited under the bankruptcy fraud statutes, which include but are not limited to:

-Bankruptcy fraud is considered a federal white collar crime and is prohibited under 18 U.S. Code Section 152.
-Anyone convicted of bankruptcy fraud is subject to a maximum of 5 years in prison and/or a substantial monetary fine.
-By working closely with a DC white collar bankruptcy fraud lawyer, you can work to mitigate the potential damage that can be incurred from charges like these.
+Bankruptcy fraud is considered a federal white-collar crime and is prohibited under 18 U.S. Code Section 152.
+Anyone convicted of bankruptcy fraud is subject to a maximum of five years in prison and/or a substantial monetary fine.
+By working closely with a DC white-collar bankruptcy fraud lawyer, you can work to mitigate the potential damage that can be incurred from charges like these.

-If you have been charged with or are being investigated for bankruptcy fraud or related federal criminal offenses please contact one of our experienced DC federal bankruptcy fraud attorneys today to schedule a confidential consultation.
+If you have been charged with or are being investigated for bankruptcy fraud or related federal criminal offenses please contact an experienced DC federal bankruptcy fraud lawyer today to schedule a confidential consultation.